 If you don’t want to give up on your takeouts, tell the restaurant you don’t want any cutlery delivered.
 And, if you’re really committed to the cause, pick up the food with reusable containers!

 You can apply this thinking to your grocery shopping, too.
 Buying in bulk will save plastic packaging, and it won’t hurt your bank account either.
 Today, there are more sustainable-friendly stores than ever around the country that allow you to bring your own containers from home when buying bulk goods.
+For example, Lauren Singer launched a Package Free Shop in Brooklyn in 2017, after living a zero waste lifestyle.
+The shop stocks everything you could need to lead an eco-friendly existence including a zero-waste starter kit.

 Buying in bulk has some attractive financial perks, too.
 For example, buying toilet paper in bulk is up to 50% cheaper than buying a few rolls at a time.